Minnesota businesses say more COVID-19 stimulus desperately needed

 After being forced to close her businesses for several months in the spring during the first shutdown caused by the COVID-19 pandemic, the owner of two Mankato bowling alleys and an event center scraped through the summer on the strength of federal stimulus programs.

 Then, last Wednesday, came the call she’d been dreading.
-State officials told her that new executive orders from Gov. Tim Walz would close her businesses once again, starting Friday and not reopening until Dec.
+State officials told her that new executive orders from Gov. Tim Walz would close her businesses once again, effective last Friday and lasting until Dec.
 18.

 “It’s so awful, what’s happening,” she said.
 “It’s a dire thing that we’re having to go through, like we did before.
 And I hope the federal government will be there, like they were before.”